redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 Gayatri Chakravorty Spivak has called "strategic essentialism".
 Analytically, if we want to challenge the structure of labour aristocracy, we have to simplify the identity-relationships in play, in order to enable academics to recognize themselves as workers.
-I am, of course, completely aware of gender, racial, class, and other differences at work within academia, and that more risk and more work accrue to the most marginalized positions.
+I am completely aware of gender, racial, class, and other differences at work within academia, and that more risk and more work accrue to the most marginalized positions.
 But presenting academia in an essentialist way can help to uncover the class and labour relationships and the ways